 Bostwana.
 Chobé National Park.
 A baby elephant naps between its mother and another female elephant, each looking in opposite directions to keep an eye out for predators.

 It's fascinating to come across a family of elephants crossing in front of us on a sandy track, without seeming to mind our presence.
 "They have priority", the tracker accompanying the small group of 4 laconically tells us.
-We can't imagine them passing in front of their trunks!
-From our jeep, whose driver systematically cuts the engine as soon as animals are in sight, we can watch the herds of elephants go about their business: in the shade of a large acacia or mopane tree when the sun is at its zenith and the baby is tired, speeding up to quench their thirst, barking to warn of possible danger or feasting on tufts of grass.
+We can't imagine them passing in front of our trunks!
+From our jeep, whose driver systematically cuts the engine as soon as animals are in sight, we can observe the herds of elephants going about their business: in the shade of a large acacia or a mopane tree when the sun is at its zenith and the baby is tired, speeding up to quench their thirst, barking to warn of a possible danger or feasting on tufts of grass.

 Bostwana.
 Chobé National Park.
 Impalas live in herds of around twenty females under the supervision of a male.